rynocirus/ITIS-3200FinalDemo/README.md

 BOLA vulnerabilities occur when systems fail to enforce authorization checks.
 Even if a user is authenticated, they should only be able to access their own data.

 ---

-## Note

-This project is for educational purposes only.